apache/shenyu-website/community/3-contributor.md

 If you are a student, you are also very welcome to apply for the topic of Apache ShenYu in open source internship activities such as GSoC.
 You can click the [link](https://community.apache.org/gsoc.html) to view the Apache Software Foundation Introduction to GSoC.
 You can also check Apache ShenYu's previous or ongoing GSoC issues through this [link](https://github.com/apache/incubator-shenyu/issues?q=is%3Aopen+is%3Aissue+label%3Agsoc)!

-### Submit Pull Request
+### Submit Pull Request for the first time

-First you need to fork your target repository.
+If you are submitting a Pr for the first time, first you need to Fork the target repository.
+(If it has been forked, then no fork is required)

 ![fork](/img/community/fork.png)